cmac-ire/machine-learning-app/README.md

 Live Demo
 The application is hosted on Streamlit.
-Check out the live app here: https://medicalmlapp-mygqbpp338ft7xqbqsixvs.streamlit.app/
+Check out the live app here: https://cmac-ml.streamlit.app

-Getting Started
-Prerequisites

     Python==3.11.4
     streamlit==1.25.0